 Novavax: Large study finds COVID-19 shot about 90% effective

-Vaccine maker Novavax said Monday its shot was highly effective against COVID-19 and also protected against variants in a large, late-stage study in the U.S. and Mexico.
+Vaccine maker Novavax said Monday its COVID-19 shot was highly effective against the disease and also protected against variants in a large study in the U.S. and Mexico, potentially offering the world yet another weapon against the virus at a time when developing countries are desperate for doses.

-The vaccine was about 90% effective overall and preliminary data showed it was safe, the company said.
+The two-shot vaccine was about 90% effective overall, and preliminary data showed it was safe, the American biotechnology company said.
+That would put the vaccine about on par with Pfizer's and Moderna's.

-While demand for COVID-19 shots in the U.S. has dropped off dramatically, the need for more vaccines around the world remains critical.
+While demand for COVID-19 shots in the U.S. has dropped off dramatically and the country has more than enough doses to go around, the need for more vaccines around the world remains critical.
 The Novavax vaccine, which is easy to store and transport, is expected to play an important role in boosting vaccine supplies in the developing world.

-“Many of our first doses will go to … low- and middle-income countries, and that was the goal to begin with,” Novavax Chief Executive Stanley Erck told The Associated Press.
+“Many of our first doses will go to … low- and middle-income countries, and that was the goal to begin with,” Novavax Chief Executive Stanley Erck said.

+The Pfizer, Moderna and Johnson & Johnson vaccines are already authorized for use in the U.S. and Europe.
+Europe also uses AstraZeneca's formula.

-Novavax's study involved nearly 30,000 people ages 18 and up in the U.S. and Mexico.
+Novavax's study involved nearly 30,000 people ages 18 and up.
 Two-thirds received two doses of the vaccine, three weeks apart, and the rest got dummy shots.

-There were 77 cases of COVID-19 — 14 in the group that got the vaccine and the rest were in volunteers who received dummy shots.
-None in the vaccine group had moderate or severe disease, compared to 14 in the placebo group.
+There were 77 cases of COVID-19 — 14 in the group that got the vaccine, the rest in volunteers who received the dummy shots.
+None in the vaccine group had moderate or severe disease, compared with 14 in the placebo group.

-The vaccine was similarly effective against several variants including the one first detected in the U.K. that's dominant in the U.S., and in high-risk populations including the elderly and people with other health problems.
+The vaccine was similarly effective against several variants, including the one first detected in Britain that is dominant in the U.S., and in high-risk populations, including the elderly and people with other health problems.

 Side effects were mostly mild — tenderness and pain at the injection site.
 There were no reports of unusual blood clots or heart problems, Erck said.

-Novavax reported the results in a press release and plans to publish in a medical journal, where it will be vetted by independent experts.
-The Maryland-based company previously released findings from smaller studies in Britain and South Africa.
+Novavax reported the results in a news release and plans to publish them in a medical journal, where they will be vetted by independent experts.
+The Gaithersburg, Maryland-based company previously released findings from smaller studies in Britain and South Africa.

 COVID-19 vaccines train the body to recognize the coronavirus, especially the spike protein that coats it, and get ready to fight the virus off.
 The Novavax vaccine is made with lab-grown copies of that protein.
 That's different from some of the other vaccines now widely used, which include genetic instructions for the body to make its own spike protein.